-Chickpea curry with potato or Chana Aloo packed with flavour, nutritious and needs less than 30 minutes to make.
+Chickpea curry with potato or Chana Aloo is packed with flavour, is nutritious and needs less than 30 minutes to make.
 This one-pot chickpea curry is best served with rice or naan.

 Chickpea curry with potato in a spicy thick gravy and a bowl of rice or roti(flatbread) is comfort food for me.
 A simple hearty curry made with onion, ginger garlic, regular Indian spices and tomatoes is packed with complex flavours.